Don’t despair, if Venice flooding is predicted and you’re worried the high water will ruin your trip, here is how to make it an adventure.

 “Come on!”
 I urged, wading out into flooded St Mark’s Square, hoping that the high water didn’t run over the top of my knee-high booties.
 It was when we were in the very middle of the square that Mark’s boot developed a major leak, but there was no escape.
 St Mark’s Square is massive and we had to continue to the other side.
 So there he was, walking through the flooded square with a boot full of water – I was trying not to laugh but it was like he had a goldfish bowl on his foot.

-When we finally got to the cafe it was flooded.
+When we finally got to the cafe it was flooded and closed.
 All the chairs were piled up, and we had no choice but to tramp on.
 And poor wet Mark hadn’t even had a coffee yet.

 At this point he shed his pink plastic raincoat as well, but I stayed warm and dry in my fashionable tourist outfit and tried very hard to be sympathetic.
 I swear, I only smiled when he wasn’t looking, but was secretly devastated when the rain stopped, because if you ask me, high water in Venice isn’t a reason to stay away, it’s one of the highlights of an off-season trip.

 Read more about Venice:

 Read more: about the Top Cities to Visit in Italy